mozilla-releng/fxci-config/README.md

 Files in this directory are likely to live "forever".
 It's difficult to determine whether any branch or product still refers to a file, so deleting a file always carries some risk of breakage.
 Furthermore, regression bisection might build an old revision that refers to a file no longer referred to in the head commit.

+# Managing CI Configuration

+This repository introduces a management tool, `ci-admin`, for the management of taskcluster resources, such as roles and hooks.
+It can download existing resources and compare them to a stored configuration.
+A collection of resources also specifies the set of managed resources: this allows controlled deletion of resources that are no longer expected.
+It is based on [`tc-admin`](https://github.com/taskcluster/tc-admin), the standard Taskcluster administrative tool; see that library's documentation for more details than are provided here.

+## Initial Setup

+1. Create and activate a new python virtualenv
+1. pip install -e .
+1. If you will be applying changes, ensure you have a way of generating taskcluster credentials, such as [taskcluster-cli](https://github.com/taskcluster/taskcluster/releases)

+## Starting Concepts

+This tool examines the contents of the `ci-configuration` repository, as well as examining and applying changes to the running taskcluster configuration.

+The `environment` describes the cluster being affected, such as `firefoxci` or `staging`.
+There is also a [community](https://github.com/mozilla/community-tc-config/) environment which is managed separately.

+You will usually want to check the changes that will be applied using `ci-admin diff` and then apply them using `ci-admin apply`

+You can supply `--grep` to both 'diff' and 'apply' options to limit the effects to specific changes.

+## Making Config Changes

+1. Make changes in a local clone of this repository
+1. Determine which taskcluster environment is relevant, such as `firefoxci`; the options are in `environments.yml`.
+1. Use the `ci-admin diff` and `ci-admin check` to ensure the changes are what you expect, passing the appropriate `--environment`.

+   Examples:

+   * `ci-admin diff --environment=firefoxci`
+   * `ci-admin diff --environment=firefoxci --ids-only` - only show the id's of the resources to be modified (much shorter!)
+   * `ci-admin check --environment=firefoxci`

+1. Submit changes to Phabricator for review.
+   On landing, the changes will be applied automaticallyi.

+To apply changes locally (not recommended):

+1. Generate some taskcluster credentials, such as `taskcluster signin`.
+1. Apply the generated configuration using **either**
+   * `ci-admin apply --environment=firefoxci` to apply all of the generated configuration **or**
+   * `ci-admin apply --environment=firefoxci --grep my-changes` to apply only the selected areas of new configuration.

+   Which you choose will depend on the current state of the repository and whether there are multiple changes waiting to be applied at a later time.

+   You will be shown a summary of the changes that have been applied.

+## More Information

+* **`ci-admin diff --environment=firefoxci`**

+   Generate a diff of the currently running taskcluster configuration, and the one generated from the tip of the ci-configuration repository.

+* **`ci-admin diff --environment=firefoxci --grep somestring`**

+   The `grep` option will return full configuration entries relating to the provided string.
+For example, if you have added a new action called `my-action` then `--grep my-action` will show only those entries.

+* **`ci-admin generate`**

+  Generates the expected CI configuration.
+Use `--json` to get JSON output.

+* **`ci-admin current`**

+  Produces the currently running CI configuration.
+This also understands `--json`.

+  `generate` and `current` are two steps run automatically when using `ci-admin diff`

+* **`ci-admin <sub-command> --help`**

+  Each command should have helpful text here.
+Please add some if it's missing.